St. Joseph Community Food Shelf

-The Food Shelf, located in the parking lot behind the St. Joseph City Administrative building, is open 1:00 – 3:00 pm on Mondays and Thursdays.
+The Food Shelf, located at 18 Birch St E; St. Joseph, MN and is 1:00 – 3:00 pm on Tuesdays and Thursdays.
 Clients must live in the St. Joseph area.
 To receive assistance, clients must have a picture ID and verification of address.
-For further information, please contact the parish office at 363-7505, ext.
-100.
+For further information, please contact Julie at 478.213.2700.

 Fare for All

 All are welcome to purchase fresh fruits, vegetables, and frozen meats from Fare for All, a budget-stretching program that allows people to save money on their food purchases.
 Fare for All is available one Monday a month at Resurrection Lutheran Church in St. Joseph.

 What’s happening in our diocese in the area of social concerns and social justice?
 Visit the Department of Social Concerns for Catholic Charities of the Diocese of St. Cloud.

 Central Minnesota Catholic Worker

 Central MN Catholic Worker, based in St. Joseph, is committed to the work begun in the 1930’s by Dorothy Day and Peter Maurin focusing on hospitality, shared prayer and clarification of thought.
 Facebook